 So, I needed to find a way out, and financial independence was the best path for us.
 There are several different strategies to take yourself on the route to financial freedom.
 For us, that path was (and still is) a mix of a few items:

-- Strong savings / Retirement accounts – Between savings and investment accounts, we finally got to the point of being able to put away about 60% of what we made.
+• Strong savings / Retirement accounts – Between savings and investment accounts, we finally got to the point of being able to put away about 60% of what we made.
 I made decent money, but I was far from having a doctor’s or lawyer’s salary.
 In other words, although a higher income is helpful, you can still do this on a modest income.

-- Not living an extravagant lifestyle – we take more vacations (cruises, Vegas, etc.) than a lot of people I know, but we base our trips on deals and aren’t spendthrifts on these trips.
+• Not living an extravagant lifestyle – we take more vacations (cruises, Vegas, etc.) than a lot of people I know, but we base our trips on deals and aren’t spendthrifts on these trips.
 It’s all about choice and focusing on what’s important and ignoring the rest.
-We live pretty modestly and don’t throw money around on a lot of material crap.
-No keeping up with the Joneses in this household!
+We live pretty modestly and don’t throw money around on a lot of material crap… no keeping up with the Joneses in this household!

-In the meantime, we decided to move to Panama in the summer of 2019.
+We decided to move to Panama in the summer of 2019.
 We took a vacation there in 2017 and decided that the low cost of living could stretch our dollar a lot further.
 So we sold everything we owned and came down with two suitcases each!

 It was a wonderful adventure and we stayed until the spring of 2022, but eventually, we decided to move back to Ohio.
-I miss it a lot there so we’ll have to see what our future holds down the line on if we’ll eventually head back there or even find a new country to live!
+I miss it a lot there so we’ll have to see what our future holds down the line.
+One day, we may move back there or even find a new country to live!
+In the meantime, we did a 9-month road trip around the U.S. for a different adventure.
+It was cool to do but we learned that we wouldn’t love doing this as lifers on the road.
+But we would never have known if we hadn’t tried it!

 So that’s my story.